Designer baby: ZFNs

 The success of using ZFNs in gene therapy depends on the insertion of genes to the chromosomal target area without causing damage to the cell.
 Custom ZFNs offer an option in human cells for gene correction.

-TALENs

-There is a method called TALENs that targets singular nucleotides.
-TALENs stand for transcription activator-like effector nucleases.
-TALENs are made by TAL effector DNA-binding domain to a DNA cleavage domain.
-All these methods work by as the TALENs are arranged.
-TALENs are "built from arrays of 33-35 amino acid modules…by assembling those arrays…researchers can target any sequence they like".
-This event is referred as Repeat Variable Diresidue (RVD).
-The relationship between the amino acids enables researchers to engineer a specific DNA domain.
-The TALEN enzymes are designed to remove specific parts of the DNA strands and replace the section; which enables edits to be made.
-TALENs can be used to edit genomes using non-homologous end joining (NHEJ) and homology directed repair.

 CRISPR/Cas9

 The CRISPR/Cas9 system (CRISPR – Clustered Regularly Interspaced Short Palindromic Repeats, Cas9 – CRISPR-associated protein 9) is a genome editing technology based on the bacterial antiviral CRISPR/Cas system.
 The bacterial system has evolved to recognize viral nucleic acid sequences and cut these sequences upon recognition, damaging infecting viruses.
 The gene editing technology uses a simplified version of this process, manipulating the components of the bacterial system to allow location-specific gene editing.

 The CRISPR/Cas9 system broadly consists of two major components – the Cas9 nuclease and a guide RNA (gRNA).
 The gRNA contains a Cas-binding sequence and a ~20 nucleotide spacer sequence, which is specific and complementary to the target sequence on the DNA of interest.
 Editing specificity can therefore be changed by modifying this spacer sequence.

 Upon system delivery to a cell, Cas9 and the gRNA bind, forming a ribonucleoprotein complex.
 This causes a conformational change in Cas9, allowing it to cleave DNA if the gRNA spacer sequence binds with sufficient homology to a particular sequence in the host genome.
 When the gRNA binds to the target sequence, Cas will cleave the locus, causing a double-strand break (DSB).